beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 I started May 13th weighing **97.9kg** (A).
 To keep track of my eating window I set two alarms, one at 12.30pm labeled 'lunch' and the other at 8pm 'no more eating'.
 For my exercise routine I started to play tennis on Monday mornings, and I tried to run 6-7km twice a week.

-I switched to a low-carb diet: eating more meat, salads, fruits (primarily berries), vegetables and nuts.
+I switched to a low-carb diet (Paleo): eating more meat, salads, fruits (primarily berries), vegetables and nuts.
 No longer eating bread, pasta, rice and oatmeal.

 After one week I already lost 2kg, and another 1kg after the second week.
 I found it very easy to stick to the 8 hour eating window and I was not experiencing hunger sensations in the morning or late evenings.
 Probably because I was already used to skipping breakfast quite often, and because a low-carb diet also helps lowering your insulin spikes and cravings for more sugar.
 With lower insulin levels, as a result of lower overall blood sugar, you are also quicker in switching to fat burning!

 #### Water-only Fasting

 With this great start, I was feeling bullish about the changes and progression I had made, but I wanted to push fasting a bit harder.
-So I decided to try water-only fasting, i.e. eating nothing for a couple of days and only consuming water and some minerals (salt for electrolytes).
+So I decided to try water-only fasting, i.e., eating nothing for a couple of days and only consuming water and some minerals (salt for electrolytes).
 In theory, your body should just switch to fat burning after 12 hours, increase your level of human growth hormone and increase your adrenaline and metabolism.

 **So what about water-only fasting in practise?** If you would have asked me a year ago, I would have guessed you would continuously feel very hungry and tired.
 Now I can tell you from experience that it is nothing like that, and that I continued to have plenty of energy throughout the 5 days that I fasted (B-C).
 Yes, you will feel a bit hungry around the times you would normally eat, but that feeling passes quickly.
 I believe being on IF together with a low-carb diet for two weeks helped me adjust quickly to fasting over a longer time period.

 _Tip_: Drink lots and lots of water to stay hydrated.
-It also helps surpress hunger feelings, giving you a feeling of satiety.
+It also helps supress hunger feelings, giving you a feeling of satiety.
 Next to water, you are also allowed to drink calorie free beverages like tea and coffee, as those won't break your fast.

 I experienced it as quite a powerful and liberating feeling, that you can do without food for so long.
-Having said that, it is both a reminder how priviledged and comfortable we are here in the West, as well as how being too comfortable can lead to diseases of affluence, with worldwide obesity having nearly tripled since 1975 up to 1.9 Billion overweight adults in [2016](https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight).
+Having said that, it is both a reminder how privileged and comfortable we are here in the West, as well as how being too comfortable can lead to diseases of affluence, with worldwide obesity having nearly tripled since 1975 up to 1.9 Billion overweight adults in [2016](https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight).
 A little bit of fasting discomfort might go a long way in helping to reduce obesity.

 It was also quite a joyful experience to eat again after 5 days.
-I broke my fast by eating a stawberry (see image below) that tasted delightful.
-You really start to appreciate food more and on a next level of intensity.
+I broke my fast by eating a strawberry (see image below) that tasted delightful.
+You really start to appreciate food more with increased flavour sensations.

 During the 5 day fast, I lost 3kg, of which I gained only 0.5kg back in the days after recovering from the fast.
 So at this point at 3 weeks in, I already lost a total of 6kg down to **92kg**.

 #### HIIT Workout

-I continued reading more into intermittent fasting and found resources (e.g. [10](https://youtu.be/eQxJMtMvWLQ)) pointing out that it improves fat burning if you workout during your fasting window, and also that the best type of workout is High-intensity Interval Training ([HIIT](https://en.wikipedia.org/wiki/High-intensity_interval_training)).
+I continued reading more into intermittent fasting and found resources (e.g., [10](https://youtu.be/eQxJMtMvWLQ)) pointing out that it improves fat burning if you workout during your fasting window, and also that the best type of workout is High-intensity Interval Training ([HIIT](https://en.wikipedia.org/wiki/High-intensity_interval_training)).
 The reason why it works so well in combination with intermittent fasting, is that it also stimulates human growth hormon (HGH) secretion, which as we know by now, protects and grows your muscles.
 So I incorporated a 20 minute [brutal HIIT ladder workout](https://youtu.be/cZnsLVArIt8) once a week into my exercise schedule.

 If you don't see yourself HIIT-ing, then know that walking is also a great exercise for fat burning that complements intermittent fasting.